open-stage/blender-dmx-web/content/docs/GdtfFixture.md

 BlenderDMX Addon utilizes GDTF files to be able to visualize a device.
 Local GDTF files can be [imported](/docs/fixture/#importing-gdtf-files) into BlenderDMX Addon, or files from the GDTF Share can be [downloaded directly](#gdtf-share-integration-in-blender) from BlenderDMX Addon.
 Following GDTF properties are utilized:

 - A dynamic fixture object from a GDTF profile, either from primitives or custom models from 3DS and GLB mesh files
 - GeometryReferences (thus correct DMX footprint and kinematic chain)
 - DMX Breaks (each DMX Break can be patched to it's own address)
-- BeamGeometry and it's attributes (Lamp Power, Beam Angle, Beam Type)
+- BeamGeometry and its attributes (Lamp Power, Beam Angle, Beam Type) by using SpotLight
+- BeamGeometry and its attributes as PointLight if the Beam Angle is set to 360° or if Beam Angle is > 180° and the device does not have a Zoom attribute.
 - LaserGeometry and it's Beam Diameter attribute
 - CameraGeometry (and selecting a view through the camera)
 - Pigtail geometry (identifying typically back of the fixture)